-French ex-prime minister found guilty of fraud
+French former prime minister, wife found guilty of fraud

-PARIS (AP) — A Paris court has found French former prime minister Francois Fillon guilty of having used public funds to pay his wife and children for work they never performed.
+PARIS (AP) — A Paris court on Monday found French former prime minister Francois Fillon guilty of having used public funds to pay his wife and children for work they never performed.

-His wife, Penelope Fillon, has also been found guilty as an accomplice.

 The scandal broke in the French media just three months before the country’s 2017 presidential election, as Fillon was the front-runner in the race.
 It cost him his reputation.
 Fillon sank to third place in the election, which was won by Emmanuel Macron.